Rixuel/findNew/README.md

 # findNew
+(Can be use in Terminal or by clicking on the executable.)

 Similar to the famous command line "ls" and "dir".
 It lists all files/folders of a directory.

 You can save list of your current directory in a text file.
 In the future, save another new list of the directory in another text file.
 Compare the two text files to find different files/folders.

+Options

+1. List contents of current Directory.
+2. List contents of selected Directory.
+3. Compare two .txt files.
+4. Help.
+0. Exit program.

 How the program find difference?